 How to Prepare for a Door Replacement or Installation

-- Clear outdoor space If you main entry door is getting repaired or installed, you also have to clear the outside area like the patio.
+If your main entry door is getting repaired or installed, you also have to clear the outside area like the patio.
 You need to remove garden furniture or other decorative pieces that adorn your garden.
 You also need to keep away hose pipes, sprinklers and other equipment used for gardening.
 You could also do with trimming shrubs that might come in the way of sprucing up your door through installation or replacement.
-Clearing out the outdoor area will certainly help installers do the work in time.
+Clearing out the outdoor area will certainly help installers do the work on time.